List of Denver RTD rail stations

-The Regional Transportation District (RTD) operates a mass transit network, serving portions of Denver, Colorado, United States, and its surrounding metropolitan area, with light rail and commuter rail services.
-As of December 2022, the 113 mi urban rail transit system includes 77 stations on 10 lines: A, B, D, E, G, H, L, N, R, and W.
+The Regional Transportation District (RTD) operates a mass transit network, serving portions of Denver, Colorado, United States, and its surrounding metropolitan area, with light rail and commuter rail.
+As of December 2022, the 113 mi urban rail transit system includes 75 stations on 10 lines: A, B, C, E, G, H, L, N, R, and W.

 All of the stations are open-air structures featuring passenger canopies for protection from adverse weather conditions.
 The RTD has established criteria for station design with the intention of incorporating each station effectively into its surrounding community.
 All stations feature three elements according to the criteria: the platform, its transition plaza and the intermodal passenger transport available to and from the facility.
 Platforms are generally designed to accommodate four-car trains and may be in either a side, island or side center style.
 The transition plaza is the area where passenger services can be found between the platform and where intermodal access is available.
 All stations are decorated with works of public art as part of the RTD's "Art-n-Transit" program.
 They include independent works as well as pieces incorporated into the canopies, columns, pavers, windscreens, fencing and landscaping.

 Light rail service began on October 8, 1994, with the opening of the initial fourteen stations on the 5.3 mi Central Corridor segment from 30th & Downing station to I-25 & Broadway station.
 The first extension opened on July 14, 2000, and included the completion of an additional 8.7 mi of rail and five stations through its present southern terminus at Littleton–Mineral station.
 In 2002, a four station, 1.8 mi spur through the Central Platte Valley opened between the 10th & Osage station and Union Station.
 By November 2006, expansion to the southeast saw the completion of 19 mi of rail and thirteen stations between I-25 & Broadway and both Nine Mile station in Aurora and Lincoln station in Lone Tree.
 On April 26, 2013, the W Line was opened which added 12.1 mi of rail and eleven stations between Auraria West station and the Jefferson County Government Center–Golden station in Golden.
 The first commuter rail line, the A Line to Denver Airport station, opened on April 22, 2016.

 Rail services used a zone-based fare system until 2024, where passengers were charged based on the number of zones through which they traveled.
 Fare zones were noted A, B, and C, based on distance from Downtown Denver, with a separate airport zone for travel to and from Denver Airport station.
 Beginning January 1, 2024, all stations use a flat fare system, with the exception of Denver Airport station, which has a higher airport fare.